cjyuan/cyf-notes/ITP-JS3-Sprint1-PR-comments.md

 - Checking equality in floating point arithmetic with Jest

 #### Sprint-1/stretch/aoc-2018-day1/solution.js
-I think this exercise expect you to also write JS code to read the numbers from the file `input.txt` directly.
+This optional exercise requires reading numbers from a file named `input.txt`, and then sum up the numbers.

+Suggestion: Look up Node.js File system (`fs`) API.

 ---
 With the file path specified as an absolute path, the script probably cannot find `input.txt` when it is executed on a different computer.